 Even more, if it only worked 95% of the time you’d still be angry.

-We expect our phones to work 100% of the time.
-And work perfectly each and every time we slide open our screen.
+We expect our phones to work perfectly 100% of the time.
+No exceptions!

 Reliability is very important.
-And we as humans expect reliability.
-But as a whole, we aren’t always reliable ourselves.
+We expect reliability.
+But as a whole, we humans aren’t always reliable.

 #3 Machine work is always consistent

-Doesn’t matter if there’s a nuclear war going on outside.
+Doesn’t matter if there’s a nuclear war going on.
 A machine will still do what it’s programmed to do.